mkhuthir/TJBOT/bash/README.md

 ## Bash Scripts to test Watson AI Services

-This folder contains bash scripts that are using **curl** to call Watson APIs as explained on Watson getting started pages.
+This folder contains bash scripts that are using **curl** command to call Watson APIs as explained on Watson getting started pages.

 Test whether **curl** is installed.
 Run the following command on the command line.